-A forced marriage is a marriage in which a female (and sometimes a male) does not consent to the marriage but is coerced into it.
+A forced marriage is a marriage in which one or both parties do not (or may not be able) to consent to the marriage but are coerced into it.
 Coercion may include physical, psychological, financial, sexual and emotional pressure.
 It may also involve physical or sexual violence and abuse.